Updated: Nov 8

 In my experience, I find that having this structured sensory input has improved my patients' well-being and arousal levels.
 In particular, I am finding a lot of patients who suffer from dementia and appear under-alert for the majority of the day benefit from this type of activation, which makes them more alert and able to communicate which impacts on their occupational performance.
 Another great benefit of activation is that patients may be more able to feed themselves and adjust their posture, to be open and ready for the eating process.

-In conclusion, this learning has enabled me to experiment with the use of sensory approaches within the client group you work.
+This learning has enabled me to experiment with the use of sensory approaches within the client group you work.
 Providing interventions that attempt to integrate the sensory systems will influence their functional ability.
 It is an important aspect that we do not overlook, due to age or perceptions of mobility.
 Hopefully this may inspire you, if you are dabbling with sensory approaches and not sure how to start!